jsafrane/scratch/storage-tests.md

 And ran all existing sig-storage tests with:
 ```
 GINKGO_PARALLEL=y go run hack/e2e.go  -- --test  --test_args="--deploy-storage-utilities --ginkgo.focus=\\[sig-storage\\] --ginkgo.skip=\\[Disruptive\\]|\\[Flaky\\]|\\[Serial\\]|\\[Feature:([^V]|V[^o]|Vo[^l]|Vol[^u]|Volu[^m]|Volum[^e]|Volume[^s]).*\\]|\\[NodeFeature:.+\\] "

+Ran 324 of 1030 Specs in 968.230 seconds
 ```
+~16 minutes is not that bad even when it included bunch of `[Slow]`

 ## Future directions
 Out of scope of this proposal: